May 5, 2023

 A bad manager sacrifices people for numbers.
 A good manager sacrifices numbers for people.

-I have heard this quote many times, and while it captures an important truth, it misses the full picture.
+I’ve heard this quote many times, and while it captures an important truth, it misses the full picture.
 In reality, a good manager is responsible for both: people and numbers.
-The art of leadership is not choosing one over the other - it is understanding that people deliver the numbers, and neglecting them is the fastest way to destroy both.
+The art of leadership isn’t choosing one over the other - it’s understanding that people deliver the numbers, and neglecting them is the fastest way to destroy both.
+Gallup’s State of the Global Workplace report found that companies with high employee engagement outperform their peers by 21% in profitability.
+The numbers follow the people, not the other way around.

-Having managed engineering teams across different organizations, I have seen both sides.
-Teams that are pushed relentlessly toward metrics produce short bursts of results followed by burnout, turnover, and institutional knowledge loss.
+Having seen both sides play out, I can tell you the pattern is remarkably consistent.
+Teams pushed relentlessly toward metrics produce short bursts of results followed by burnout, turnover, and institutional knowledge loss.
 Teams that feel valued and supported deliver sustainable, compounding results.
+But if the evidence is so clear, why do so many leaders still get it wrong?

-When you prioritize numbers above all else, it is easy to forget that there are real people behind them.
+When you prioritize numbers above all else, it’s easy to forget that there are real people behind them.
 People with families, hobbies, and ambitions.
 People who chose to give their time and talent to your organization.

 Leaders should take care of the ones in charge